 - We believe that in order to reduce any complicated argumentation toward the application of State Aid Rules mandatory exemption should be maximised, leading to a more harmonised implementation.

-This would be necessary to avoid that certain exemptions for sustainable alternative fuels are mandatory in certain transport sectors, while in others are left to the discretion of Member States.
-Ideally, the exemption should be of 10 years for all Sustainable alternative fuels in all sectors, in particular for road transport fuels.
+This would be necessary to avoid that certain exemptions for renewable and low carbon fuels are mandatory in certain transport sectors, while in others are left to the discretion of Member States.
+The exemption should be ideally of 10 years for all Sustainable alternative fuels in all sectors, particularlyroad transport fuels.

 Aviation taxation